 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

-Episodic Falling Syndrome Low - Moderate Covered under comprehensive plans as a hereditary neurological condition.
-A breed-specific condition where the dog has episodes of muscle stiffness and collapse, particularly during exercise or excitement.
-DNA testing is available.
+Episodic Falling Syndrome Low A breed-specific neurological condition causing temporary muscle stiffness during exercise or excitement.
+DNA testing available.
+Covered under comprehensive plans.

-Disclaimer: Treatment costs shown are indicative estimates based on publicly available NZ veterinary pricing data as of early 2026.
-Actual costs vary depending on your location, vet practice, severity of the condition, and treatment approach.
-These figures are not quotes.
-Always consult your veterinarian for diagnosis and treatment options.
+Disclaimer: Treatment costs shown are indicative estimates based on publicly available Australian veterinary pricing data as of early 2026.
+Actual costs vary.
+Consult your vet.
+Refer to the Australian Veterinary Association for guidance.
 If you've noticed something incorrect, please let us know.

-What Affects Your Cavalier King Charles Spaniel Insurance Premium
+What Affects Your Cavalier Insurance Premium

 🐶